 The maximum Federal Pell Grant for full-time attendance is $6,895 per academic year, contingent upon congressional appropriation.
 Your enrollment status is determined as of the ninth day of class each semester.
 The data from your Renewal Application or FAFSA must show that you are eligible to receive a Pell grant and must be received by the OSFA before the last day of enrollment for each semester or within 60 days after the end of the semester if you were selected for verification.
 Pell grants paid after the semester is over will be based on the number of hours completed.

 Federal Supplemental Educational Opportunity Grant (SEOG)

 Undergraduate students who apply for financial aid will be considered for an SEOG if they qualify on a need basis, are enrolled at least half-time, are eligible for a Federal Pell grant and have applied for financial aid by CMU’s priority deadline date.
 Due to limited funds, we can only offer SEOG to a small portion of all eligible students.

 Central Michigan University Grant

-Available to undergraduate students who are enrolled at least half-time on a need basis, as determined by CMU.
-CMU selects recipients based on an annual evaluation of financial need and FAFSA application data.
-Funds are limited and can only be offered to a small number of all eligible students.
+Available to undergraduate students who are enrolled at least half-time.
+CMU selects recipients on an annual evaluation of financial need based on FAFSA application data and receipt date.
+Funds are limited.

 Award amount may be reduced or canceled if the student receives other institutional funds such as CMU merit-based scholarships (Centralis, Leader Advancement, Multicultural Award, Maroon and Gold awards, Academic Prestige, Excellence or Success), departmental scholarships, employee tuition waiver, and the Michigan Indian Tuition Waiver.